fp-cybrilla/fp-cybrilla.github.io/content/payments/overview.md

 ---
 ## Payments

 FP payments APIs enable you to collect payments from your investors for their MF purchases.
-FP internally integrates with BSE, Billdesk, and Razorpay, providing simple-to-use APIs for your payment collection needs.
+FP internally integrates with Billdesk, Razorpay, ONDC and BSE providing simple-to-use APIs for your payment collection needs.

 Currently, we support payment collection via the following modes: